Table of Contents

 ---|---|---|---|

-Oral (capsules, edibles) | 30–120 minutes | 4–9 hours | Slow onset but longer-lasting |
+Oral (edibles, capsules) | 30–120 minutes | 4–9 hours | Slow onset but long-lasting |

-Sublingual (tinctures) | Within 30 minutes | 2–4 hours | Faster onset than oral |
+Sublingual (tinctures) | Within 30 minutes | 2–4 hours | Faster than oral methods |

-Inhalation (smoke/vape) | Within 5 minutes | 2 hours | Rapid relief but shorter duration |
+Inhalation (smoking, vaping) | Within 5 minutes | ~2 hours | Rapid relief but shorter duration |

-Topical (lotions) | Within 30 minutes | 2–4 hours | Intended for localized effects |
+Topical (lotions, salves) | Within 30 minutes | 2–4 hours | For localized effects |

 IV.
 Safety and Regulations